lgxnder/bouncing-ball-test/readme.md

-A small rudimentary simulation with a ball that bounces off of walls created using the pymunk and pygame libraries.
+A small rudimentary simulation of a ball that bounces.
+Created using the pymunk and pygame libraries.